Annual Plan FAQS

 Rates amounts are unique to each property and are based on updated valuations from Quotable Value, using our equalisation process to even out any big jumps.
 This year the increasing property values have surged ahead of estimates in some areas.
 As a result, where property values have gone up substantially more than others, associated rates will increase by more than the average.

-How does the return of the cruise ship and marine fee impact this year’s budget?
+How will the reduction in the cruise ship and marine fee impact this year’s budget?

 How has Council tried to keep rates increases low?